aibasel/downward-benchmarks/README.md

 - **mprime**: In contrast to the original mprime domain, our version forbids artificially generating additional fuel.

+- **maintenance-opt14-adl**:
-- **maintenance-opt14-adl**: We removed predicates specified twice in the initial state.
+We removed predicates that were specified twice in the initial state.

+- **assembly**:
-- **assembly**: We removed predicates that were specified twice in the initial state.
+We removed predicates that were specified twice in the initial state.

 Unofficial Reformulations
 -------------------------